 Yes.
-The College will continue its enhanced cleaning practices to ensure the healthiest possible environment for students when they return.
+The College has continued its enhanced cleaning practices to ensure the healthiest possible environment for students when they return.

-The College will move items out of storage and into students’ assigned rooms during the winter break.
+The College moved items out of storage and into students’ assigned rooms during the winter break.

 At this point, the College expects that sports will be played during the spring semester, although the Sunshine State Conference has not yet made a final determination.
-FSC’s Athletic Director and Dean of Wellness will notify student-athletes when a decision is made later this semester.
+FSC’s Athletic Director and Dean of Wellness will notify student-athletes as decisions about specific sports are made.

 The academic schedule will continue to follow a flexible model by offering a mix of face-to-face, hybrid, and remote learning formats.
 Residential and commuter students will likely have some classes that meet remotely only, similar to the fall semester.

 It is possible that local pandemic conditions could deteriorate between now and the start of the spring semester.
-Should updates to this plan be required, the College will share changes as soon as possible.
+Should updates to the FSCares Plan be required, the College will share changes as soon as possible.

 Commuter students will have the same access as in the fall.
 This includes access to the Wellness Center, Roux Library, and campus dining facilities.